EXCervantes/svg-logo-maker/README.md

 You must have `node` installed on your system.
 Go [here](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs) for instructions on how to do so.

-Then in the Terminal run `npm install` to install both the `inquirer@8.2.4` and `colors` packages.
-For help on these click [here](https://www.npmjs.com/package/inquirer/v/8.2.4) for `inquirer` or [here](https://www.npmjs.com/package/colors) for `colors`.
+Then in the Terminal run `npm install` to install the `inquirer@8.2.4`, `colors`, and `jest` packages.
+For help on these click [here](https://www.npmjs.com/package/inquirer/v/8.2.4) for `inquirer` or [here](https://www.npmjs.com/package/colors) for `colors` or [here](https://www.npmjs.com/package/jest) for `jest`.
 Finally to initialize this application run `node index.js` in the Terminal.

-TODO: Installing Jest

 ## Usage

 To run the application open the Terminal or GitBash in VSCode and run `node index.js`.
 The application will ask a series of questions about the project using the `inquirer` package.

 Once the data is entered, the application will generate a SVG file using the code from the files respective to the user's chosen shape along with the parent class code file.
 It will write the file via `fs.writeFile` titled `logo.svg`.
 The `logo.svg` file will have the chosen shape, text, text color, and shape color.

+To test the application using `jest` type `npm run test` to run it.
+The application should pass each test for Triangle, Circle, and Square.

 There is an example of a file created with this application that can be found [here](/logo.svg).

-TODO: Testing

 ### Video Demonstrating Application In Use

-Here is a [link](TODO) to a video demonstrating how this application works.
+Here is a [link]() TODO: to a video demonstrating how this application works.

 ### Screenshots of the Application